 My pedagological approach mirrors that of Robert Grudin in which he states, “true teachers not only impart knowledge and method but awaken the love of learning by virtue of their own reflected love."
 As an Associate Professor of Art in the interdisciplinary Honors College at the University of New Mexico, I aspire to awaken a love of learning by fostering an interdisiplinary classroom environment that weaves together fields such as art, philosophy, material culture studies, and women's studies.
 I urge students to creatively question the world around them—visually, conceptually, and politically—and inspire them to depart my classes with the ability to self-transform.

-OVERVIEW OF COURSES DEVELOPED AND TAUGHT AT UNM
+COURSES DEVELOPED AND TAUGHT AT University of new mexico

-This writing intensive course explores the legacy of the “good life” and the role that material culture plays within its pursuit.
+This freshman level writing intensive course explores the legacy of the “good life” and the role that material culture plays within its pursuit.
 Looking at sources such as Aristotle’s Nicomachean Ethics, Ruskin’s Unto This Last, Marx and Engel’s Marx-Engles Reader, de Botton’s Status Anxiety, Berger’s Ways of Seeing, Leonard’s Story of Our Stuff and Hume’s Garbology students explore changing notions of the “good life” from ancient times to present day.
 Students study the changes in our philosophies and relationship with material goods and evaluate the role they play in contemporary culture through economic, environmental, aesthetic lenses.
-Through oral presentations, students explore the similarities and differences in which theorists and contemporary artists explore material culture.
+Through written essays, oral presentations, and creative exercises students explore the similarities and differences in which theorists and contemporary artists explore material culture.

 UHON 207.003 Fine Art as Global Perspective: Art as Scale